erdnaxe/aube/README.md

 What have been done so far in Aube that is not in Re2o :

   * Dropped all dead branches ;
+  * Switched to SPDX license identifiers to have lighter source files ;
   * More coming soon…

 ## How to migrate from Re2o to Aube